-Study finds wide variation in best-estimate clinical diagnosis of autism spectrum disordersNovember 7th, 2011 in Psychology & Psychiatry /
+Study finds wide variation in best-estimate clinical diagnosis of autism spectrum disordersNovember 7, 2011 in Medicine & Health / Psychology & Psychiatry

 In a study conducted at 12 university-based research sites, there was wide variation in how best-estimate clinical diagnoses within the autism spectrum were assigned to individual children, according to a study being published Online First by the Archives of General Psychiatry.